 4. Add the inappropriate or other specific websites to the Blocklist.

 5. Click Menu in the main window and choose Preferences > Schedule.

-  6. Select a blocked website in the left sidebar and click Settings.
+6. Select a blocked website in the left sidebar and click Add Schedule.

 For example, if you want to open a specific website all the morning for each Wednesday to Friday, you can set the unblock schedule as following, and your added websites will be blocked temporarily for the time excluded from the unblock time schedule.